Turicato

 The municipality of Turicato is the heart of a drug turf war, with military presence to combat the drug cartel that dominates the region.
 It is plagued by instability and is one of the most dangerous municipalities to live in or visit, because of the heavily armed drug gangs and the family rivalries that are armed as well.
 They are normally armed with guns like the AK-47 and AR-15.

 The best-known communities of Turicato are: Puruarán, Zárate, Cutzián Grande, El Ciruelo and Santa Cruz.
 Several music groups have risen out of those villages.
 La Trafa Norteña and Los Norteñitos are the most popular groups that play in a wide variety of ceremonies, dances, and events.

 The capital of Turicato is widely known throughout the county for its food.
 The most famous of these foods are the carnitas.
 People travel from all around the country to eat them.
 Another very traditional dish in the region is mole.
 This dish dates back to pre-colonial period and is a dish of the indigenous people.

 Tapadas are a five-day celebration of bull-riding, cockfighting, and dances from prominent groups of Mexican musicians play all night long.
 This event is very famous as from nearby municipalities people travel hours to enjoy the celebration.
 The first occurs in mid-January in the village of San Cristobal De Los Guajes...A.K.A.
 Los Guajes.
 The other one occurs in mid to late November in Santa Cruz De Morelos.

 The capital of Turicato is widely known throughout the county for its food.
 The most famous of these foods are the carnitas.
 People travel from all around the country to try these carnitas, which are unmatched by any other food.
 Another very traditional dish in the region is mole.
 This dish dates back to pre-colonial period and is a dish of the indigenous people.

 To reach Turicato from the capital of Morelia go to the Central Camionera and take a bus to Tacambaro (no more than $20.00 U.S dollars).
 From there you can either take a taxi to Turicato (for about less than $8.00 U.S dollars.) the capital of the county.
 To go into the heart of the county you can take "La Flecha" there are two different routes at different times.
 One of the routes goes to Santa Cruz via-Cutzian Grande, the other one goes to Las Nueces via Zarate.

 As of August 2008 the region has been vary stable, violence has disappeared due to the presence of the military intervening.
-Sppring is the best time to visit when the region is lush and green.
+Spring is the best time to visit when the region is lush and green.